Basil Davenport: Introductory essays

 He frequently wrote introductions to works by other authors, such as The Moonstone by Wilkie Collins, Twenty Years After by Alexandre Dumas, and The House of the Seven Gables by Nathaniel Hawthorne.
 He wrote a sixty-page introduction to the Utopian novel Islandia by Austin Tappan Wright.

 Editor of anthologies

 His edited books include The Portable Roman Reader and in 1955 a short critical study, Inquiry into Science Fiction.

 Science fiction

 Davenport described himself as a lifelong fan of science fiction.
 His science fiction works included Tales to Be Told in the Dark.
-He was a member of the Hydra Club, a group of sci-fi professionals and their acquaintances who met in New York City in the 1940s and 1950s.
+He was a member of the Hydra Club, a group of sci-fi professionals and their acquaintances who met in New York City during the 1940s and 1950s.

 The New York Times and Saturday Review book critic

-For the Saturday Review, Davenport reviewed James Branch Cabell's novel Hamlet Had An Uncle, and called Jurgen, A Comedy of Justice (1919), Cabell's previous and best-known novel, "a masterpiece."
-In the early 1950s, he co-wrote a science-fiction book review column, called "In the Realm of the Spacemen" or "Spacemen's Realm," for The New York Times.
+For the Saturday Review, Davenport reviewed James Branch Cabell's novel Hamlet Had An Uncle, and termed Jurgen, A Comedy of Justice (1919), Cabell's previous and best-known novel, "a masterpiece".
+During the early 1950s, he co-authored a science-fiction book review column, named "In the Realm of the Spacemen" or "Spacemen's Realm", for The New York Times.